-Children’s daily attendance is crucial to their learning success and to Parent/Child Incorporated’s continued Federal Government.
-It is only by experiencing daily learning activities that the child will be fully prepared to enter public school.
-It is very important for the children to be present at the Center every day and to also be brought on time.
+Children’s daily attendance is crucial to their learning success and to meet the Federal guidelines.
+It is only by experiencing daily learning activities that the child will be fully prepared to enter into public school.
+It is very important for the child/children to be present at the Early Learning Center every day and to also be brought on time.
 Therefore, our expectation and goal is to maintain a 96% Average Daily Attendance (ADA) for all children enrolled.

 If your child is unable to come to the center or you will be late in getting your child to his/her classroom, please call the center before or by 7:30 a.m.